Who is responsible for data processing operations?

 © Copyright BMW AG, Munich, Germany.
 All rights reserved.
 The text, images, graphics, sound files, animation files, video files, and their arrangement on the BMW Group websites are all subject to copyright and other intellectual property protection.
 These objects may not be copied for commercial use or distribution, nor may these objects be modified or reposted to other sites.
 Some BMW websites may contain images whose copyrights are attributable to third parties.

 The information on this website is provided "as is" and without warranty of any kind, expressed or implied, including (but not limited to) any implied warranties of merchantability, fitness for any particular purpose, or non-infringement of third party rights.
 While the information provided is believed to be accurate, it may include errors or inaccuracies.
 In no event shall BMW AG be liable to any person for any special, indirect or consequential damages relating to this material, unless caused by gross negligence or intentional misconduct.
 BMW AG is not responsible for the contents of websites that are maintained by third parties and therefore waives its liability for any links from this website to other websites.

 Unless otherwise indicated, all trademarks on this website are subject to trademark rights of BMW AG, including marks, model names, logos, and emblems.

-The BMW Group has sought to achieve an innovative and informative website.
+The BMW Group has sought to create an innovative and informative website.
 However, you also need to understand that the BMW Group must protect its intellectual property, including its patents, trademarks, and copyrights.
-Accordingly, please appreciate that no licence to use the intellectual property of BMW Group companies or the intellectual property of third parties has been granted by this website.
+Accordingly, please appreciate that no license to use the intellectual property of BMW Group companies or the intellectual property of third parties has been granted by this website.